IMAGE VIA @KRISTYPAVLICK | INSTAGRAM

 This heavily trafficked one-mile loop has a split personality.
 If you decide to take on the south side at Bull Creek, you’ll find an uber-challenging rocky bluff that makes for awesome climbing.
 But if you’d rather take it easy and soak in the sights, the north side offers a flat, simple trail with swimming holes along the way.

 For a moderate hike and some killer scenery, Sculpture Falls is your best bet.
 Barton Creek Wilderness Park is home to this intermediate, five-mile trail.
-A lot of people favor this spot for its waterfalls and swimming holes, so expect to see many faces along the way.
-It’s also super dog-friendly, so feel free to bring your furry companion to enjoy it, too.
+A lot of people favor this spot for its waterfalls and swimming holes, so you’ll pass many other hikers enjoying the view.
+It’s also super dog-friendly, so feel free to bring your furry companion to enjoy it too.

 Keeping within the confines of McKinney State Park, this one-mile loop is great for families.
-Here you’ll discover a magical land of caves, waterfalls, and a historic natural rock formation Native Americans formerly used as shelter.
-Perfect for an educational day of family, fitness, and fun.
+Here you’ll discover a magical land of caves, waterfalls, and a historic natural rock formation Native Americans used as shelter.
+It's perfect for an educational day of family, fitness, and fun.

-What sort of list would this be without the mention of the trail around our beloved Lady Bird Lake?
-The convenient trail is a 10-mile loop with a number of access points.
+This convenient trail is a 10-mile loop with a number of access points.
 With entry at Downtown, Zilker, and Butler Park, it feels like a natural refuge right in the heart of the city.
-Dogs, joggers, walkers, and strollers populate this busy route, enjoying skyline views and access to the river.
-Bonus: there are also stops along the way to rent paddleboards and kayaks if you’re looking to cool off from the Texas heat.
+Dogs, joggers, walkers, and strollers populate this busy route that boasts gorgeous skyline views.
+There are also stops along the way to rent paddleboards and kayaks if you’re looking to cool off from the Texas heat.

-The River Place Nature Trail isn’t for the faint of heart, but it will definitely give that heart a serious workout.
+The River Place Nature Trail isn’t for the faint of heart, but it will get that heart rate up.
 The entry point is on Big View Drive and the trail winds for six miles.
 If you’re willing to take on some intense hills, you’ll be handsomely rewarded for all that huffing and puffing with the beautiful sights — waterfalls, ponds, and some friendly neighborhood turtles abound throughout this challenging trail.

 The Violet Crown Trail began construction in 2006.
 Currently, the segment open is six miles long and includes the hike through the Barton Creek Greenbelt.
 Eventually, the trail will extend through Sunset Valley and end at the Lady Bird Johnson Wildflower Center.
-You bet your boots that this is an intense hike!
-FYI: this is going to be the longest trail in Texas one day — the plan is to make it 30 miles long!
+There’s regular construction as they expand the trail, so check their website for updates before visiting.
+Upon completion, this trail will be 30 miles, making it the longest trail in Texas!

 This park is managed as part of the Balcones Canyonlands Preserve in Westlake.
-The 2.5 miles of trails are a relatively easy hike at to explore, but this area is as great of an educational experience as it is an outdoorsy one.
-Plus, Wild Basin is a habitat to tons of native wildlife and plants, including some endangered species.
+The 2.5 miles of trails are a relatively easy hike at to explore.
+Wild Basin is a habitat to tons of native wildlife and plants, including some endangered species.

 If you head across the street from Mountain View Park in North Austin, you will find the Spicewood Valley trailhead.
 This three-mile hike descends into a creek bed, so it starts off with some pretty steep switchbacks.
-From there on though, it’s smooth sailing — the trail was a volunteer project and is mostly a well-paved stone path.
-It’s an easy, mindless stroll, but the highlight is definitely the beautiful (but man-made) waterfall.
+After you conquer the initial slope, the rest of the hike is on a well-paved stone path.
+It’s a calm, easy stroll with a beautiful man-made waterfall serving as the main attraction.

-Do you like seeking out elusive hikes?
-If so, we found just the thing for you.
-Bright Leaf Nature Trail is a privately-owned, 200-acre plot of land in Austin that is only accessible for hiking with a guide.
+Bright Leaf Nature Trail is perfect for those who want a different kind of hiking experience.
+This trail is a privately-owned, 200-acre plot of land in Austin that is only accessible for hiking with a guide.
 The hike is four miles long and gives visitors a chance to reflect, meditate, and learn in the beauty of the Texas Hill Country.